SophonAlpha/Udacity-FEND-Project-Natural-Language-Processing/readme.md

-# Evaluate a News Article with Natural Language Processing
+# Evaluate News Articles with Natural Language Processing
 *Udacity Front End Web Developer Nanodegree Program*

 A simple web app to analyse the content of a news article with natural language processing.
 The